potyok/demo-movie-langflow/README.md

-# Demo for using Langflow eith custom MCP server
+# Demo for using Langflow with a custom MCP server

-This project includes a sample implementation of how to integrate your own MCP server with the Langflow.
+This project includes a sample implementation for integrating your own MCP server with Langflow.

 ## Setup